Why is SEO important?

 - Hire an SEO company with a proven track record of success and one that clearly articulates its SEO strategy.
 SEO is not an art, it is a science, and therefore should be easy for a reputable company to articulate what they plan on doing and why.

 Things to avoid:

 - Copying content from other sources (even reputable sources)

 - Purchasing access to and using a content library

 - Trying to do SEO on your own if you do not have training or prior experience.
 You run the risk of slow or no results, or worse inadvertently causing harm to your search engine positioning

 - Trying to do SEO with a plugin

 - Keyword stuffing

 We hope you found this article helpful and informative.
 To learn more about SEO, read our next chapter, ‘SEO 102 – Focus on the patient’.
 Social Doctor is a leading healthcare marketing agency.
-We’re fortunate to work with many of the top physicians, group practices, and national healthcare organizations in the US on their SEO.
+We’re fortunate to work with many of the top physicians, group practices, and national healthcare organizations in the U.S. on their SEO.
 We diligently measure our efforts and our clients’ results.
-If you need help with your SEO, schedule a marketing conversation to learn more.
+When you need help with your SEO, schedule a marketing conversation to learn more.